bnb-chain/bnb-chain.github.io/docs/mirror.md

 - Verify there is no pending mirror request
 - Check the total supply and token symbol is valid
 - Send a cross-chain package to issue a BEP2 token on Beacon Chain
-- The newly created BEP2 token is locked until token holder send cross-chain transfer
+- The newly created BEP2 token is locked until the token holder send cross-chain transfer

 After binding, all liquid circulation is on BSC.